 At Cook Children's, you'll find the best pediatric doctors in North Texas.
 Our professionals put the health and well-being of your child first and foremost.

 Find a Pediatrician Find a Specialist

 Cook Children's provides a complete network of care to children across the state of Texas.

 Pediatric Offices Specialty Clinics

 Looking for a pediatric specialty clinic?
 Cook Children's has more than 60 locations across North Texas, because even when your child's diagnosis is complicated, finding the right care should be simple.

 Specialty Clinics Specialty Referrals

-Our expertise and collaborations with ongoing clinical trials and innovative approaches rely on a team of specialists from Hematology and Oncology as well as Interventional Radiology, Orthopedics, Radiology, Endocrinology and Neurosurgery, when appropriate.
+Our expertise and collaborations with ongoing clinical trials and innovative approaches rely on a team of specialists form Hematology and Oncology, as well as Interventional Radiology, Orthopedics, Radiology, Endocrinology, and Neurosurgery.

 Langerhans cell histiocytosis is a rare type of cancer that can endanger and invade one or more organ systems in our body when a child has too many of a type of white blood cell, called Langerhans cells.

 Among some patients, mutations of the BRAF, MAP2K1, RAS and ARAF genes are responsible for driving the disease.
 Accordingly, it may be possible to target these mutations as a means to treat these patients.